Skip to main content

 School and Transit Bus Fleets

-NREL manages the Joint Office of Energy and Transportation's Clean Bus Planning Awards program, which reduces barriers to zero-emission bus deployment by providing school and transit bus fleets with free technical assistance to develop comprehensive and customized fleet electrification transition plans.
-NREL also manages the electric bus data logging project, which aims to better understand performance data of electric buses operating in real-world conditions.
-The project is funded by the Joint Office of Energy and Transportation.
+NREL manages the Joint Office of Energy and Transportation's technical assistance program for fleets.
+NREL experts work to reduce barriers to electric bus adoption by providing school and transit bus fleets with free technical assistance, including best practices, lessons learned, and comprehensive fleet electrification plans.
+NREL also manages the bus data logging project, which aims to better understand performance data of advanced buses operating in real-world conditions.

-Transportation tools and data experts also develop and maintain balanced resources on behalf of the U.S. Department of Energy (DOE), which are informed regularly by longstanding relationships with stakeholders.
+Transportation tools and data experts also develop and maintain balanced resources on behalf of DOE, which are informed regularly by longstanding relationships with stakeholders.

 Contact